 What happens in the Arctic doesn’t stay in the Arctic.
 The Arctic is warming faster than any other region on Earth, and the world is already feeling the effects.
 The Arctic is warming at a rate of almost twice the global average.
 Without urgent action, the world will continue to feel the effects of a warming Arctic: rising sea levels, changes in climate and precipitation patterns, increasing severe weather events, and loss of fish stocks, birds and marine mammals.
 Accordingly to Polar Bears International, the rapidly changing climate combined with human impact is creating a different Arctic landscape.
 Changing a creature’s environment changes the way they live.

 A polar bear’s life cycle is almost exclusively tied to sea ice.
 Sea-ice loss from climate change is the best known habitat threat to polar bears.
-Polar bears rely on the sea ice for hunting their seal prey and for traveling, breeding, and sometimes denning.
+Polar bears rely on the sea ice for hunting their seal prey and for travelling, breeding, and sometimes denning.
 Commercial activity in the Arctic has increased as the region becomes more accessible.
 This adds a variety of new threats to polar bears that will require careful management.
 These activities include oil and gas exploration and development, shipping, mining, and tourism.
 The IUCN Polar Bear Specialist Group lists the polar bear as a vulnerable species, citing sea ice loss from climate change as the single biggest threat to their survival.
 Scientists estimate there are currently about 23,000 polar bears worldwide.
 But without action on climate change, we could see dramatic declines in polar bear numbers by mid-century.

 Take Action: Patagonia & 1% For The Planet